markqvist/Reticulum/docs/source/understanding.rst

     considered as single public key for simplicity in this explanation.*

 * | The *link request* is addressed to the destination hash of the desired destination, and contains the following data: The newly generated X25519 public key *LKi*.
-The contents are encrypted with the RSA public key of the destination and tramsitted over the network.

 * | The broadcasted packet will be directed through the network according to the rules laid out previously.

 * | Any node that forwards the link request will store a *link id* in it’s *link table* , along with the amount of hops the packet had taken when received.
 The link id is a hash of the entire link request packet.
-If the path is not *proven* within some set amount of time, the entry will be dropped from the *link table* again.
+If the link request packet is not *proven* by the addressed destination within some set amount of time, the entry will be dropped from the *link table* again.

-* | When the destination receives the link request packet, it will decrypt it and decide whether to accept the request.
+* | When the destination receives the link request packet, it will decide whether to accept the request.
     If it is accepted, the destination will also generate a new X25519 private/public key pair, and perform a Diffie Hellman Key Exchange, deriving a new symmetric key that will be used to encrypt the channel, once it has been established.

 * | A *link proof* packet is now constructed and transmitted over the network.
 This packet is addressed to the *link id* of the *link*.
-It contains the following data: The newly generated X25519 public key *LKr* and an RSA-1024 signature of the *link id* and *LKr*.
+It contains the following data: The newly generated X25519 public key *LKr* and an Ed25519 signature of the *link id* and *LKr* made by the signing key of the addressed destination.

 * | By verifying this *link proof* packet, all nodes that originally transported the *link request* packet to the destination from the originator can now verify that the intended destination received